Search

 • Current automated external defibrillator (AED) certification

-If you are pretty familiar with the curriculum already and just recertifying, you can choose a self-study option.
-If this is your first time learning the material, it’s recommended you go with one of the guided study options.
+If you’re familiar with the curriculum already and just recertifying, you can choose a self-study option.
+But if this is your first time learning the material, it’s best to opt for one of the guided study options.

-You can compare the NASM personal training certification costs for each program type here on their website.
+You can compare the NASM prices for each program type.

 Specialized Certification Programs

 NASM understands many trainers specialize in different areas of expertise and need more specific educational courses.
-A Fitness Specialist Program is an advanced credential program that can supplement your knowledge.
-NASM offers:
+A specialization course is an advanced credential program that can supplement your knowledge.

 • Nutrition Certification (CNC)